Spinothalamic tract: Anatomy

 The neurons of the lateral spinothalamic tract originate in the spinal dorsal root ganglia.
 They project peripheral processes to the tissues in the form of free nerve endings which are sensitive to molecules indicative of cell damage.
 The central processes enter the spinal cord in an area at the back of the posterior horn known as the posterolateral tract.
 Here, the processes ascend approximately two levels before synapsing on second-order neurons.
 These secondary neurons are situated in the posterior horn, specifically in the Rexed laminae regions I, IV, V and VI.
 Region II is primarily composed of Golgi II interneurons, which are primarily for the modulation of pain, and largely project to secondary neurons in regions I and V. Secondary neurons from regions I and V decussate across the anterior white commissure and ascend in the (now contralateral) lateral spinothalamic tract.
 These fibers will ascend through the brainstem, including the medulla oblongata, pons and midbrain, as the spinal lemniscus until synapsing in the ventroposteriorlateral (VPL) nucleus of the thalamus.
-The third order neurons in the thalamus will then project through the internal capsule and corona radiata to various regions of the cortex, primarily the main somatosensory cortex, Brodmann areas 3, 1, and 2.
+The third order neurons in the thalamus will then project through the internal capsule and corona radiata to various regions of the cortex, primarily the primary somatosensory cortex (Brodmann areas 3, 1, and 2).

 Function

-The types of sensory information means that the sensation is accompanied by a compulsion to act.
-For instance, an itch is accompanied by a need to scratch, and a painful stimulus makes us want to withdraw from the pain.
+The types of sensory information means that the sensation is accompanied by a reflex.

 There are two sub-systems identified: